 There are simple ways you can support the health of your mouth and therefore your immunity.
 Following these 5 steps will give your oral health the best chance possible.

-For further advice on how to keep your immune system healthy, please see our Immunity Advice Centre.
+For further advice on how to keep your immune system healthy, select Immunity from the Your health menu above.

 Samantha Gemmell RNutr is a qualified nutritionist and health and wellness writer who has contributed to Australian magazine Women's Health & Fitness.

 Find out more about Samantha Gemmell.

 Nothing beats a healthy, balanced diet to provide all the nutrients we need.
 But when this isn't possible, supplements can help.
 This article isn't intended to replace medical advice.
 Please consult your healthcare professional before trying supplements or herbal medicines.